Global Communications and Computing

 With five android phones, tablets and other machines now in our hands much of this write up will now be common to all the machines.
 In practice the Samsung Galaxy Tablet and Phones are used all the time and what follows is mostly appropriate to them.

 Up until recently we have made extensive use of Truecrypt on all our computers, mainly to store sensitive information such as passwords and pins.
-One of the first tasks was to investigate the use of Truecrypt underAndroid although we now use a better mechanism to handle passwords called KeePass2 which is Open Source, Cross Platform and free.
-Truecrypt is still useful as it:
+One of the first tasks was to investigate the use of Truecrypt, now replaced by VeraCrypt underAndroid although we now use a better mechanism to handle passwords called KeePass2 which is Open Source, Cross Platform and free.
+VeraCrypt is still useful as it:

-We use the Truecrypt facility to create a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
+We use the VeraCrypt facility to create a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
 The encryption is all on the fly so you have a file, you mount it as a disk and from then on it is used just like a real disk and everything is decrypted and re-encrypted invisibly in real time.
 The virtual Drive is unmounted automatically at close down and one should have closed all the open documents using the Virtual Drive by that point just like when you shut down normally.
 The advantage is that you never have the files copied onto a real disk so there are no shadows or temporary files left behind and one does not have to do a secure delete.
 I have had it loaded it onto all my Windows and Linux systems.
 Truecrypt obviously installs deep into the operating system in order to encrypt decrypt invisibly on the fly.
 Making new volumes (encrypted containers) is now trivial – just use the wizard.
 One has to have administrative privileges to mount ones volumes and under Linux this means that one is asked for ones administrative password on occasions as well as the volume password when the Truecrypt volume is mounted.
-Truecrypt has now been withdrawn under rather odd circumstances by its original writers and its future is ill determined allthough the formats will no doubt continue to be supported and developed.
-At present the work and downloads of existing versions is concentrated at truecrypt.ch.
+Truecrypt has now been withdrawn under rather odd circumstances by its original writers but it has now been forked and development and support continues as VeraCrypt.

-There are a couple of options to open TrueCrypt containers on the go using an Android device.
+There are a couple of options to open Vera/TrueCrypt containers on the go using an Android device.
 Cryptonite is in some ways the more elegant solution but unfortunately it requires the device to be rooted in order to handle TrueCrypt files.
 For those who don’t want root their devices, there is EDS (Encrypted Data Store).
+I have used EDS Lite on my earlier Android devices (Android 4.4 Kitcat) with TrueCrypt containers.
+I have, as yet, not used VeraCrypt containers as I have not converted the container formats on any of my machines.
+I have not used on my Tab S2 with Android 7.

-EDS can create Truecrypt vaults (containers), display the 'linked' containers, open them and display the contents in a File explorer which can also display normal files and launch applications.
+EDS Lite can create Vera/Truecrypt compatible vaults (containers), display the 'linked' containers, open them and display the contents in a File explorer which can also display normal files and launch applications.

 This mode of operation is not as good as full 'on-the-fly' encryption and decryption as there will be times when the temporary file is availabe unencrypted and it also depends on how well it is overwritten, it should involve multiple overwrites with random data for complete security.
 The full EDS can do 'on-the-fly' encryption and decryption but only on 'rooted' machines.

-In practice the process of viewing and editing encrypted files from a Truecrypt Vault is quite practical and is done within EDS Lite.
+In practice the process of viewing and editing encrypted files from a Vera/TrueCrypt Vault is quite practical and is done within EDS Lite.

 For the most part EDS Lite worked out of the box although the interface is however not completely intuitive or consistent with other apps, but few are!